 Have AMD?
 Save Your Sight with an Amsler Grid

-If you have macular degeneration, a simple, daily routine that takes less than one minute can help save more of your vision.
+If you have AMD, a simple, daily routine can help save more of your vision.

 Age-related macular degeneration (AMD) is a disease that affects the macula, the tiny part of your eye’s retina that allows you to see detail clearly.
 The macula gives you central vision, helping you to recognize someone’s face, thread a needle, or see the hands on a clock to tell time.